Radford College: Principals

+Chairman of the Board

 Curriculum

 Junior School pupils undertake the International Baccalaureate Primary Years programme.

 The Secondary School operates a core curriculum of English, Mathematics, Science, History, Geography, Religious and Values Education, and Physical education as well as various electives including Performing Arts, Creative Arts, Design and Technology, and Languages.
-A strong emphasis is placed upon service learning, and active participation in cocurricular activities.
+A strong emphasis is placed upon service learning and active participation in co-curricular activities.

-In the Senior School, students work toward the Year 12 Certificate, a credential awarded to ACT secondary students on completion of their studies.
+In Senior School, students work toward the Year 12 Certificate, a credential awarded to ACT secondary students on completion of their studies.
 Radford College offers a range of courses leading to an Australian Tertiary Admission Rank (ATAR), in addition to accredited courses for students not seeking to enter university.
 In 2011, more Radford students sought tertiary entrance than any other school in Canberra, with 93% of students receiving an ATAR.
-Radford College has a record of academic success, with its Year 12 graduates achieving the highest median ATAR of all ACT schools in 2004, 2005, 2006, 2007, 2008, 2010, 2011, 2012, 2014, 2015 and 2016.
+Radford College has a record of academic success, with its Year 12 graduates achieving the highest median ATAR of all ACT schools in 2004, 2005, 2006, 2007, 2008, 2010, 2011, 2012, 2014, 2015, and 2016.